Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Trade Chakra

-Currency
+Indian Currency

-Ever since the dawn of civilization, man has been trading with each other.
-In the pre historic times when there was no concept of money, people used barter system.
-In this system goods were exchanged with each other instead of paying money.
-Gradually, with development, metals were used to cast coins.
-In India, during the rule of the slave dynasty silver coins known as tanka and copper coins known as jintal were introduced by Iltutmish.
-During a brief rule Sher Shah Suri introduced a silver coin known as Rupiya was introduced.
+In India, during the rule of the slave dynasty, silver coins known as tanka and copper coins known as jintal were introduced by Iltutmish.
+During his brief rule, Sher Shah Suri introduced a silver coin known as Rupiya.
 Mughal coinage highlighted originality and innovative skills.
-Earliest issues of paper rupees were by Bank of Hindustan (1770-1832), Bengal Bank (1784-91).
-During the British rule, and even in the first decade of independence, rupee was divided into 16 annas, which was divided into 4 paise.
+Earliest issues of paper rupees were by Bank of Hindustan (1770-1832) and Bengal Bank (1784-91).
+During the British rule, and even in the first decade of independence, rupee was divided into 16 annas, which was divided into 4 paisa.

 Currency System After Independence

-Pre Decimal issues (1950 - 57)
+Pre Decimal Issues (1950 - 57)

 The first coins were introduced in 1950's.
-They were 1 pice,1/2, 1 and 2 annas,1/4,1/2 and 1 rupee denominations.
+They were 1 paisa, 1/2, 1 and 2 annas, 1/4, 1/2 and 1 rupee denominations.

 Decimal Issues (1957 - till date)

-The first decimal issues of India consisted of 1,2,5,10,25 and 50 paise along with 1 rupee.
-The 1 naya paisa was made of bronze while the 2, 5 and 10 naye paise were of cupro-nickel.
-The 25 and 50 naye paise and the 1 rupee were made of nickel.
+The first decimal issues of India consisted of 1,2,5,10,25 and 50 paisa along with 1 rupee.
+The 1 naya paisa was made of bronze while the 2, 5 and 10 naya paisa was of cupro-nickel.
+The 25 and 50 naya paisa and the 1 rupee were made of nickel.
 In 1964, the term naya was eliminated from all coins.
-In 1964 and 1967, aluminum 1,2,3,5 and 10 paise were introduced.
-In 1968, nickel brass 20 paise were introduced which were replaced by aluminum coins in 1982.
-In 1982, cupro nickel 2 rupees coins were introduced.
-In 1988, stainless steel 10, 25 and 50 paise were introduced, followed by 1 rupee coins in 1992.
-In 1992 5 rupees coins were also introduced.
+In 1964 and 1967, aluminum 1,2,3,5 and 10 paisa were introduced.

 Bank Notes Before Independence

-Bank notes After Independence
+Bank Notes After Independence

-Demographics of Currently Circulating Notes
+Demographics Of Currently Circulating Notes

 Value Dimension Colour Reverse Date of Issue